BabaOlude/Rover-Project-One/README.md

 The goal of this project writeup is to demonstrate the code used to solve the rover project:

-Training / Calibration
-Download the simulator and take data in "Training Mode" Test out the functions in the Jupyter Notebook provided Add functions to detect obstacles and samples of interest(golden rocks) Fill in the process_image() function with the appropriate image processing steps (perspective transform, color threshold etc.) to get from raw image to a map.
-The output_image you create in this step should demonstrate that your mapping pipeline works.
+I downloaded the simulator and recorded data in "Training Mode" I tested out the functions in the Jupyter Notebook provided I added functions to detect obstacles and samples.
+I demonstrated my mapping pipeline by filling in the process_image() function with the appropriate image processing steps (perspective transform, color threshold etc.) to get from raw image to a map.
-Use moviepy to process the images in your saved datadet with the process_image() function.
-Include the video you produce as part of your submission.
+I used moviepy to process the images in my saved datadet with the process_image() function.
+(See video below)

+# Notebook Analysis

+1. I ran the functions provided in the notebook on test images with the test data provided and with the test data I have recorded.
+I modified the functions to allow for color selection of obstacles.

+I selected two images from training data I recorded, one for testing the color filter on ground, and the other for a rock sample.

+Here are the above images after the perspective transform to top down view

+I modified the color_threshold function to include a rgb_thresh_max parameter, to set maximum values for the RGB thresholds in addition to the minimums.
+Here is the output on the same training images

+2. I populated the process_image() function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
+I also ran process_image() on my test data using the moviepy functions provided to create video output of my results.

+# Autonomous Navigation and Mapping

 Autonomous Navigation / Mapping